unixwitch/waiflike/README.md

 ### Features

 * Markdown syntax.
-* Wagtail's backend content management, allowing easy creation of pages and page hierarchies (sub-pages).
+* Hierarchial page management, including a navigation menu; choose which pages appear in the menu.
 * Uploading images and documents; display images or link to documents inline in pages.
 * Wiki-style quick page editing.